instakate/hello-world/README.md

 My name is Kate.
 This is my introduction to the world.
 I like smoothies and poke bowls.
-My hobbies include finding money hidden in the pockets of my jeans and drinking cold water.
+My hobby is finding money in the pockets of my jeans.
+I have a secret addiction to marshmallows.
+I just heard thunder outside, and it scared me.